-On January 17, 2013, the Company, through wholly owned subsidiary Pacific Imperial Brazil entered into an agreement with Companhia Baiana de Pesquisa Mineral (CBPM), a state-owned mineral exploration company in Brazil, whereby the Company acquired an option to earn a 100% interest in the Marcionilio nickel-copper property, subject to a 3% net smelter return royalty retained by CBPM.
+On January 17, 2013, the Company, through its wholly owned subsidiary Pacific Imperial Brazil entered into an agreement with Companhia Baiana de Pesquisa Mineral (CBPM), a state-owned mineral exploration company in Brazil, whereby the Company acquired an option to earn a 100% interest in the Marcionilio nickel-copper property, subject to a 3% net smelter return royalty retained by CBPM.
 In accordance with the agreement, the Company is committed to expend R\$500,000 (approximately Cdn\$238,100) during the first year and, if the Company elects to continue, an additional R\$500,000 during the second year for a total of R\$1,000,000 (approximately Cdn\$476,200).
 The Company may terminate the agreement within 12 months from the date of the agreement.
-However, if the Company does not expend at least R\$500,000 within the first 12 months, the Company is committed to expend a total of R\$1,000,000 on the property or pay CBPM for the deficiency in cash.
-After 12 months from the date of the agreement, the Company is committed to expend a total of R\$1,000,000 on the property or pay CBPM for the deficiency in cash.
-After 12 months from the date of the agreement, the Company is committed to expend a total of R\$1,000,000 on the property or pay CBPM for the deficiency in cash.
+If the Company does not expend at least R\$500,000 within the first 12 months, the Company is required to pay CBPM for the deficiency in cash.
 After 12 months from the date of the agreement, the Company is committed to expend a total of R\$1,000,000 on the property or pay CBPM for the deficiency in cash.
 The Property is about 10,090 hectares in size, and is located in east-central Bahia State.